 Customer is not prepared to send bitcoin (or other) to the ATM

-Although we also publish the "Athena Bitcoin Wallet" app, there is no connection between it and the ATM; it is a standalone and private Bitcoin wallet.
-The customer must actively send us the bitcoin, litecoin, or bitcoin cash from their own mobile wallet, whether Athena or otherwise.
+Although we used to publish the "Athena Bitcoin Wallet" app, there is no connection between it and the ATM; it is a standalone and private Bitcoin wallet.
+The customer must actively send us the coin from their own mobile wallet, whether Athena or otherwise.

 The ATM will show the customer a QR code at the end of the withdrawal process along with the text version of that address and the exact amount they need to pay all on the same screen.
 That QR code is what needs to be scanned with a mobile wallet.

-Customer does not send the correct amount of bitcoin, litecoin, or bitcoin cash
+Customer does not send the correct amount of coin

 If the amount of coins we receive is not precisely correct the system will flag the transaction for manual review.
 Depending upon the circumstances, we may either change the cash amount or refund the excess coins.
 This will force the customer to wait much longer for their cash than had they paid the correct amount.